From outdoor wear to haute couture

 The baby’s overalls were just adorable.
 There are no babies in my family at present, but I know where I’ll go shopping when a new one has arrived!

-The fur mittens are such fun and they come with a string to thread through the arms of your coat or jacket, so you don’t lose them.
+The fur mittens are such fun, and they come with a string to thread through the arms of your coat or jacket so you don’t lose them.

 Another colorful and adventurous creator is Hildur Yeoman.
 I met Hildur herself in the shop and she helped me see that a dress on top of my ratty jeans worked just as well as a sweater.
 The dress is very versatile, with a fun pattern in colors that will work with almost anything.
 It has fun little details, like small

-Hildur also had a lot of glittery-glam outfits which I’d love to take dancing.
+Hildur also had a lot of glittery-glam outfits, which I’d love to take dancing.

 You see many of these design stores, and of course, the monuments of the capital of Iceland on our Reykjavik Walking Tour called Walk With a Viking